multivactech/testnet/README_EN.md

 ## Run the Mining Client

-Please first open the file where the MultiVAC mining client is located in the terminal (command line), and use the following command line to run the client (here we take Linux version as an example)
+Please first open the file where the MultiVAC mining client is located in the terminal (command line), and use the following command line to run the client (here we take Linux version as an example).

 - Modify execution permissions
 ```bash